Lycian Way Self-Guided Trek

 It was a fantastic trip and Nadine was extremely responsive to all of our questions.

-Meet with your guide and driver at Antalya Airport.
-Transfer to Kaleiçi, the historical city centre of Antalya (30 mins) where you are surrounded by old mansions, hamams and mosques.
+You will be met at the Antalya airport and transferred to your hotel in Kaleiçi, the historical city centre of Antalya (30 mins) where you are surrounded by old mansions, hamams and mosques.
 Welcome dinner in a local restaurant.

 After a transfer from Antalya (1hr 15mins) your walk starts through the Hisarçandır traverse with a beautiful forest of pine and cedar trees.
 Antalya and the Tauros mountains are visible in the distance.
 The walk leads down to the bottom of the Göynük canyon from where you’ll have a short transfer to your pension.
 Dinner and overnight in a pension in Göynük.

-You’ll take a short transfer from your pension to the entrance of the Göynük canyon and walk up the gorge over switchback ridges beneath pine trees, with excellent views to pastures and orchards.
-It is possible to swim where the river forms a nice pool near our lunch spot.
-You’ll meet your transfer vehicle near a bridge (850m) from where you’ll transfer to Ovacık.
+You walk from your pension to the entrance of the Göynük canyon where the all-day uphill hike starts.
+You follow beautiful paths over switchback ridges beneath pine trees, with excellent views to the canyon, pastures and orchards.
+It is possible to swim where the river forms a nice pool near your lunch spot.
+After some final climbing, you meet your transfer vehicle near a bridge (alt.
+850m) from where you are taken to your hotel (10mins).
+Dinner and overnight in hotel in Ovacık.

 Transfer back to where you left the walk the previous day.
 On the trek to Gedelme you will explore a Roman castle and continue your walk up to the village of Yayla Kuzdere (900m) for your overnight.